mqtthiqs/at-doc/docs/modules/time.md

 ![Screenshot of the Time module](../assets/images/modules/time/time.png){.main-pic}

 _Time_ is a delay unlike any other.
-It an exploration of how far the concept of a delay can be pushed into uncharted territories.
+An exploration of how far the concept of a delay can be pushed into uncharted territories.
 In its simplest form, it takes audio as input, stores it in a buffer and replays it a while later.
 But with up to 32 freely-tunable taps, variable transport speed, continuous granular playback and per-tap band-pass filters, it can reach sound transformations yet unheard of. _Time_ is the ace of spades of time-domain operations.

 ## Features